adepoy1/cockroach_metatranscriptome_manuscript/README.md

 	- the names and nodes files get updated fairly regularly, so make sure you get the most updated files.
 - all top hit files (alltophits_metatranscriptome)
 	- alltophit files are generated using NCBI Blast and the metatranscriptome data.
-	- Files are in m8 blast format - if more information about generating these files is needed contact Dr. Ottesen (ottesen@uga.edu).
-We generated these files in alltophits/metatranscriptome using custom lab perl scripts.
+	- Files are in m8 blast format - We generated these files in alltophits/metatranscriptome using custom lab perl scripts.
 - gene cluster summary file from anvio (data/)